5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- Blockages to drains can cause disruption to your day-to-day routine and lead to the destruction of your home, bad smells, and even health risks.
+- Blockages to drains can cause disruption to your daily life and lead to flooding, unpleasant odours and even health hazards.

-- Oil, grease and fat accumulations can stick to the walls of pipes causing blockages; avoid pouring grease down the drain.
-Alternatively, use hot water and soap while cleaning dishes.
+- Grease, oil and fat accumulation can build up on the walls of pipes causing blockages.
+Do not pour grease down the drain, or use hot water and soap for cleaning dishes.

-- The roots of trees naturally expand into the earth to seek nutrients, which could cause serious damages and blockages to pipes leading to flooding; regularly maintain nearby trees around drainage systems by trimming them.
+- Tree roots naturally extend themselves into the earth to seek nutrients which may cause significant damage and completely block pipes which can cause flooding.
+Ensure you maintain the trees surrounding drainage systems by trimming them.

 - Hair

-In this post, we’ll look at five common causes of blocked drains and the best way to avoid them.
+In this post, we’ll examine five of the most common reasons for blocked drains and ways to stop them from happening.

-Grease, oil and fat might appear to be harmless substances to flush down the drain, but they can build up over the insides of pipes causing an obstruction.
-As a result, water is unable to flow freely through drainpipes.
+Fat, grease and oil could appear as harmless substances to flush down the drain, but over time they accumulate in the pipes’ walls the pipes, creating a blockage.
+As a result it is impossible for water to flow freely through drainpipes.
 The solution is to stop the practice of pouring grease down the drain.
-Or use soap and hot water when cleaning dishes as it helps break down grease-based substances.
+Or make use of hot water and soap during cleaning dishes, as this helps break down grease-based substances.

-Over time tree roots naturally expand into the soil seeking nutrients.
-This leads to them expanding towards underground pipes.
-Once inside these pipes trees roots can cause a lot of damage and could completely block them leading to flooding.
-It’s important therefore if you are near trees to regularly monitor their growth around drainage systems, by trimming them in a regular manner.
+In time, the tree roots naturally extend themselves into the ground seeking nutrients.
+This results in them growing toward underground pipes.
+Once they’re inside, the trees roots can cause a lot of damage and even stop them from flowing, causing flooding.
+It’s crucial, therefore, if you have trees around that you regularly maintain their growth in the drainage system by trimming the trees regularly.

 Additional Information